fastnear/clickhouse-provider/README.md

-    tx_block_height    UInt64 COMMENT 'The block height when the transaction was included', tx_block_hash      String COMMENT 'The block hash when the transaction was included', tx_block_timestamp DateTime64(9, 'UTC') COMMENT 'The block timestamp in UTC when the transaction was included', transaction        String COMMENT 'The JSON serialization of the full transaction view', last_block_height  UInt64 COMMENT 'The block height when the last receipt was processed for the transaction',
+    tx_block_height    UInt64 COMMENT 'The block height when the transaction was included', tx_block_hash      String COMMENT 'The block hash when the transaction was included', tx_block_timestamp DateTime64(9, 'UTC') COMMENT 'The block timestamp in UTC when the transaction was included', transaction        String COMMENT 'The JSON serialization of the transaction view without profiling and proofs', last_block_height  UInt64 COMMENT 'The block height when the last receipt was processed for the transaction',

     INDEX              signer_id_bloom_index signer_id TYPE bloom_filter() GRANULARITY 1,